llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

   %% links can be highlighted as follows:
   %% linkStyle 5 stroke: #d32f2f,color: #d32f2f, stroke-width:3px;
 ```
-<figurecaption>Figure: Axom components, highlighting Quest</figurecaption>
+<figcaption>Figure: Axom components, highlighting Quest</figcaption>
 </div>

-Quest is a component of Axom that deals with specify high level geometric queries over computational meshes.
+Quest is a component of Axom that deals with high level geometric queries over computational meshes.
 Some examples:

 **In/Out queries**
-:  Given a point and a surface bounding a volumetric region of space, is the point inside or outside that surface.
+:  Given a point and a surface bounding a volumetric region of space, determine whether the point lies inside or outside that surface.

 **Point location**
-:  Given a point and a volumetric mesh (in 2D or 3D), which element of the mesh contains the point.
+:  Given a point and a volumetric mesh (in 2D or 3D), find the element of the mesh containing the point.
 If such an element exists, we also find the isoparametric coordinates of the point within that element.

 **Isosurface extraction**
 :  Given a volumetric mesh and a scalar field defined at the mesh vertices and a field value, extract the isosurface for a given field value (e.g. using [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes)).